tisztamo/clock-of-life/README.md

 The clock speed is 23000 steps/min, so if you switch to manual mode to discover the inner workings of the clockwork, you often have to wait a lot for the next signal glider to arrive.
-It is possible to speed up the simulation but then you need to be quick to stop it at the right moment.
+It is possible to speed up the simulation in manual mode (default is 12 steps/sec) but then you need to be quick to stop it at the right moment.
 It can be painful.

 To address the issue I have developed an experimental debugger which looks for moments of "period breaks".
-To use it zoom to a small which processes a sparse signal and press to "Run to Signal" button.
+To use it zoom to a small area which processes a sparse signal and press to "Run to Signal" button.

 - The debugger draws the first *period* generations onto a small canvas without clearing it between them, this way collecting